-13. Shab Deg – Kashmiri Meat Curry
+13. Shab Deg – Kashmiri Meatball and Turnip Curry

 What differentiates Shab Deg from hundreds of other Kashmiri juicy meat dishes?
 One notable feature is how considerably long it takes to cook.
 “Shab” and “Deg” mean “night” and “cooking pot”, respectively.
 Logically, a whole night is necessary to cook the meat until very tender.

 Today, with some luck, you can come across Shab Deg (also known as Shab Daig) at select restaurants and eateries.
-The most delicious meat for it is rooster which cooks will braise with turnips and spices in a dough-sealed cooking vessel overnight.
+The most delicious meat is rooster which cooks will braise with turnips and spices in a dough-sealed cooking vessel overnight.

 Are Kashmiri snacks good?
 The answer is a big no because the correct word to describe them is “perfect”.
 Allow me to present a worthy opponent of famed French fries, the irresistible and gluten-free Nadru Ke Kebab.

 How do locals turn flavorless lotus roots into this toothsome snack?
 First, they roast and mince the vegetable into a coarse paste.
 After mixing it with potent spices, they divide the pulp into small patties and go on to fry them.
 A dollop of green chutney later, and your killer snack is born.